republique-et-canton-de-geneve/git-sync/README.md

 ## Business rules

-BR1.
+This section lists the actions that are carried out at every execution of the application.

+### BR1 : create GitLab groups

 For every standard LDAP group, create a GitLab group (hereafter coined the "matching group") with the same name, if such group does not exist yet.

+### BR2 : create group Maintainers

-BR2.
-For every standard LDAP group, retrieve the list of users (L1).
+For every standard LDAP group, retrieve the list of users (LU).
-  * For every user in list L1:
+  * For every user in list LU:
     * If the user does not exist in GitLab, do nothing (see section [GitLab authentication](#gitlab-authentication)).
     * If the user already exists in GitLab and is not assigned to the matching group, assign it with the "Maintainer" GitLab role.
     * If the user already exists in GitLab and is already assigned to the matching group, do nothing.
   * Additionally:
-    * If a user already exists in GitLab, is assigned to the matching group but is not in list L1, remove it from the matching group, unless the user belongs to the LDAP administrator group (see reason below) or to the list of not-to-be-cleaned users.
+    * If a user already exists in GitLab, is assigned to the matching group but is not in list LU, remove it from the matching group, unless the user belongs to the LDAP administrator group (see reason below) or to the list of not-to-be-cleaned users.

+### BR3 : set all others users are Developers

-BR3.
-Retrieve the list of users (L1) of all standard GitLab groups:
+Create Retrieve the list of users (LU) of all standard GitLab groups:
-  * For every user in list L1:
+  * For every user in list LU:
     * For every GitLab group not in `limited-access-groups`:
       * If the user is not assigned to the matching group, assign it with the "Developer" GitLab role.
       * If the user is already assigned to the matching group with a role weaker than "Developer",